 Vans have been the vehicle of choice for commercial and business use for generations.
 With so many jobs requiring the moving of large amounts of equipment, from painters and decorators to traders and locksmiths, sometimes cars just don’t cut it.

-As it’s extremely rare for anyone to use a van as their everyday runaround, van insurance policies differ from that of normal car insurance.
+Although it’s rare for anyone to use a van as their everyday runaround, there a people who only require van insurance for private use.
+However, on this page we’re looking at commercial van insurance policies and how they differ from that of normal car insurance.

 As with cars and motorbikes, van insurance comes in three basic forms with varying amounts of cover: